-While appliance maintenance may not be first on your to-do list, a little prevention goes a long way to avoid bigger problems.
-This is particularly true in the case of dryer maintenance and dryer vent cleaning, where a clogged vent can have serious consequences.
-We’ll discuss how to clean your dryer vent, starting with your lint trap and ending with the vent itself.
+While appliance maintenance may not be first on your to-do list, a little prevention goes a long way to avoid more significant problems.
+This is particularly true in the case of dryer maintenance and dryer vent cleaning.
+Clogged dryer vents can cause longer drying times, higher energy bills, and even fires.

 Why You Should Clean Your Dryer Vent

 When a buildup of lint is combined with heat from the dryer, you can be at risk for a dangerous dryer fire.
 It’s reported that nearly 3,000 house fires are caused by clothes dryers every year.
 To keep your clothes dry, your electricity bill low, and avoid fire risk, it’s essential to clean your dryer vent routinely.

 How Often Should a Dryer Vent be Cleaned?

 A dryer vent should be cleaned every six months to a year, depending on use.
 The average family should clean the dryer vents at least once a year, and a larger family should clean it more often.
 Even if it is not time to clean your dryer vent, it’s important to be attentive to how your dryer is performing.

 Signs You Need to Clean Your Dryer Vent

 - Your clothes take longer to dry.

 - Clothes are hot to the touch when the cycle ends.

 - You notice lint or debris around the dryer hose.